Urumi (film): Plot

 The king grants Kelu and Vavvali an audience.
-During the conversation, Kelu learns that Vasco da Gama is scheduled to return to India as the Viceroy.
-They plan to infiltrate and capture Gama at the execution of "pirate" Balia Hassan at Fort Arakkal.
-Instead, they capture Estêvão da Gama and bring him as a prisoner to Chirakkal.
-In the process, Kelu and Vavvali come across and are helped by Ayesha, a fiery warrior princess of the Arakkal palace.
-With the help of Ayesha, Balia Hassan is also freed from the gallows and chaos ensues.
-Unknownst to Kelu and Vavvali, a group of Chirakkal warriors simultaneously raid the Arakkal palace, assassinates the Harabichi Beevi and take a large number of women from the palace as prisoners.
-Back in Chirakkal, the king bestows Kelu with the honour of being the new general ("Kothuval").
-Vavvali, however, is somewhat unhappy as the king neglected to acknowledge his role in the capture of Estêvão.
-Princess Ayesha - among captives from the raid in Arakkal - is presented to the spoiled prince Bhanu Vikraman as a concubine.
-She tries to kill the prince in his chamber, but Kelu saves him.
-Vasco da Gama, in Cochin, is enraged upon learning of the capture and mutilation of his son Estêvão.
+During the conversation, Kelu learns that Vasco da Gama is scheduled to return to India as Viceroy.
+They plan to infiltrate Fort Arakkal and capture Gama during the execution of the "pirate" Balia Hassan.
+Instead, they capture Estêvão da Gama and bring him to Chirakkal as a prisoner.
+In the process, Kelu and Vavvali encounter and are aided by Ayesha, a fiery warrior princess of the Arakkal palace.
+With Ayesha's help, Balia Hassan is freed from the gallows, and chaos ensues.

+Unbeknownst to Kelu and Vavvali, a group of Chirakkal warriors simultaneously raids the Arakkal palace, assassinates Harabichi Beevi, and takes a large number of women from the palace as prisoners.
+Back in Chirakkal, the king bestows upon Kelu the honor of becoming the new general ("Kothuval").
+Vavvali, however, is somewhat unhappy that the king fails to acknowledge his role in the capture of Estêvão.
+Princess Ayesha, among the captives taken during the raid on Arakkal, is presented to the spoiled prince Bhanu Vikraman as a concubine.
+She attempts to kill the prince in his chamber, but Kelu saves him.

+In Cochin, Vasco da Gama is enraged upon learning of the capture and mutilation of his son Estêvão.
 Later, Kelu helps Ayesha escape from Chirakkal and asks her to flee from "this cursed land".
-Ayesha, with the help of Kelu and Vavvali, manages to rescue all the women locked up in Chirakkal and smuggle them to a secret cave in Puthur.
+With the help of Kelu and Vavvali, Ayesha manages to rescue all the women imprisoned in Chirakkal and smuggle them to a secret cave in Puthur.

 With princess Ayesha, Kelu and Vavvali set out to the villages in the kingdom and succeed in garnering support from the common folk against the Portuguese.
 A large number of people join with Kelu and Ayesha to form a resistance.
 Kelu also induces the king of Chirakkal to seek assistance from the Syrian Christians in Kodungallur.
 Meanwhile, with the help of minister Kurup, Bhanu Vikraman conspires against his uncle and joins forces with Estêvão da Gama.
 Bhanu Vikraman assassinates his uncle with a Portuguese pistol.
 Kelu returns to Chirakkal palace to discuss with Vikraman, now king of Chirakkal, what actions to take against da Gama, but Bhanu hesitantly states that the army will no longer take orders from Kelu.
 Chirakkal Bala, the princess of Chirakkal, now joins with Kelu and his cohorts.
 Meanwhile, da Gama, accompanied by Estêvão da Gama among others, arrives at the Chirakkal palace.
 Chenichery Kurup, whom da Gama remembers, at first sight, welcomes him.
 During the audience, Bhanu Vikraman is killed by Estêvão da Gama.
 As a mark of respect for his allegiance to the Portuguese crown, the empire offers Kurup the post of the Governor General of the Laccadives.